corollari/talloc/README.md

   - The last solution proposed for the previous problem (have users define their own custom cost functions) would also solve this problem
 #### Transparency and auditability
 Making this system fully transparent and auditable would require using a fully deterministic optimization algorithm that has had its parameters (such as number of iterations) picked randomly.
 If these requirements are met, the result would be fully replicable and anyone should be able to verify the result by running the algorithms themself.

+### Hybrid approaches
+Other approaches to this problem can be created by mixing the two methods described so far, creating new systems like the following:
+- Use vickrey auctions to obtain an initial distribution and then distribute the time-slots/subjects that haven't had any bidders using the optimization algorithm
+- Use vickrey auctions to gauge player preferences (and also balance the system?) and then apply the optimization algorithm while taking into account these preferences (preference matching would be a part of the cost function)